 \subsection{Achromatic optics for long wavelengths}

-Typically condensed matter instrumentation for neutron scattering can ignore the effect of gravity, though when going to the VCN region, this becomes a serious issue.
+Typically, condensed matter instrumentation for neutron scattering can ignore the effect of gravity.
+When going to the VCN region, though, this becomes a serious issue.
 While they can be transported with traditional guides, any long collimation section or focusing can be problematic.
-As part of HighNESS project it was studied how prisms could be used to counteract gravity when used in conjunction with focusing optics.
+A part of the HighNESS project was studying how prisms could be used to counteract gravity when used in conjunction with focusing optics.

 A well-collimated white beam incident on a prism will be split according to wavelength such that all the trajectories meet at a later point.
-The distance to this point correspond on the properties of the prism, both its geometry and material, this is here called the critical distance for a prism.
+The distance to this point corresponds to the properties of the prism, both its geometry and material, and is here called the critical distance for a prism.
 At this point the beam will be divergent, but can be recombined with a second prism, as seen in \cref{fig:characteristic_length}.
-For some applications it is unwanted to have a prism close to the destination of a beam, here an alternative geometry can be used with a stack of prism halfway between the origin and target, though the distance covered in this configuration is only half the characteristic length, see \cref{fig:half_characteristic_length}.
+For some applications it is unwanted to have a prism close to the destination of a beam.
+Here an alternative geometry can be used with a stack of prism halfway between the origin and target, though the distance covered in this configuration is only half the characteristic length, see \cref{fig:half_characteristic_length}.

 These configurations have been tested with the Monte Carlo ray-tracing simulation tool McStas and work as expected, even for beams with some divergence, which act as if there was no gravity in the corrected region.